-TDS is measured by TDS meters that measure the electrical charge in the water and is not an effective tool for measuring the effectiveness of a refrigerator filter.
+TDS meters that measure the electrical charge in the water and is not an effective tool for measuring the effectiveness of a refrigerator filter.
 Refrigerator filters use a granular activated carbon block for the removal of chlorine and other organic molecules and do not affect TDS in the water.
-To get an accurate measure of how the filter is performing you would need to use a different type of testing for the filter, such as a chlorine test strip.